octomaanav/CSE116CodingChallenge/README.md

-# Paul Vs TA Coding Competition

-Welcome to the **Paul Vs TA Coding Competition**!
-Below are the challenges from all three rounds.

----

 ## Round 1: Password Leak Panic

 ### Introduction
-One day while doomscrolling Reddit during his usual late-night browsing session, **Professor Jesse** accidentally replied to a phishing bot with his encoded password — oops.
+One day while doomscrolling Reddit during his usual late-night browsing session, Professor Jesse accidentally replied to a phishing bot with his **encoded password** — oops.

-However, the attacker couldn’t decode the password, but now you (a brilliant hacker), have a shot at breaking into Jesse’s system.
-But you might ask _how_?
-Because Jesse has a habit of using his **lucky number** to encode everything — including his password.
+Fortunately, the attacker couldn’t decode the password.
+But now **you** (a brilliant hacker) have a shot at breaking into Jesse’s system.

+How?
+Jesse uses his **lucky number** to encode everything — including his password.

-If you decode the password, you might gain access to... the **final exam files** 👀.
+If you can decode the encrypted password, you might be able to get into Jesse’s system... and find the **final exam files 👀**.

 ---